Evolution: Chamber - Quartets, Piano Trios + Composers

-This program is open to early-career and professional string quartets, piano trios and composers worldwide.
+This program is open to pre-formed early-career and professional string quartets, piano trios and composers worldwide.
 Applications are welcome from those who have completed or are in the process of post-secondary studies in a related field with performance experience.

 We welcome musicians of all ages (18+), backgrounds, gender identities and expressions to apply.